Lotame unveils Cartographer, its new approach to tracking user identity – TechCrunch

 Grant Whitmore, chief digital officer at Lotame customer Tribune Publications, made a similar point: “One of the things that I think all publishers are wrestling with right now is really the disconnect that is occurring in the adtech landscape and the legislative landscape and really managing the persistence of that consent.”

-Whitmore continued, “One of the unintended consequences of that legislation and some of what is happening in the browser space is that we could could be forced into a position where we are having to ask you every single time you visit a site whether it’s okay to sell your data, whether it’s okay to track.”
+Whitmore continued, “One of the unintended consequences of that legislation and some of what is happening in the browser space is that we could be forced into a position where we are having to ask you every single time you visit a site whether it’s okay to sell your data, whether it’s okay to track.”

 And he said that’s one of the big reasons Tribune is deploying Cartographer across all its properties, including its nine core newspaper sites.
 Though he acknowledged that it’s more broadly useful too.